 What is an Oklahoma DMEPOS Bond?

 Because of the high demand, DME suppliers and operators have also mushroomed within the industry.
 Correspondingly, these DME suppliers/operators, including the marketing teams assisting them along the way, have found it increasingly difficult when they position their products in the market in a manner that would not only build brand recognition but likewise boost sales growth.
-This is where they will need a real game changer – the Durable Medical Equipment (DMEPOS) Bond.
+This is where they will need a real game-changer – the DMEPOS-Medicare Bond.

 The Oklahoma Durable Medical Equipment (DMEPOS) Bond is a vital prerequisite mandated by the Centers for Medicare and Medicaid Services for dealers and providers of durable medical equipment, prosthetics, orthotics, and supplies.
 The chief intention of the bond is to assist in reducing the incidence of Medicare billing fraud and other types of deceptive schemes.
 The bond is likewise an incontrovertible declaration guaranteeing that the operator/owner of a DMEPOS business will comply with all mandatory taxes imposed by the State in the operation of its business.
 Further, the DMEPOS Bond is proof that the DME operator is fully licensed to commence business operations within the State of Oklahoma.